sarah11918/sastro-v21/src/pages/posts/dynamic-routing-tag-pages-in-astro.md

 This page is **statically** generated, since it's an Astro page component file somewhere under `/src/pages`.
 Its content uses `Astro.fetchContent()`, just like my Blog Page or my Full Post Archive page that fetch information about all my Markdown blog post files (ie: content from the Markdown front matter, including its array of tags).

-The difference is that I just need to create a `Set` of my tags, each tag is only listed once.
+The difference is that this time I need to create a `Set` of my tags, so that each tag is only listed once.
 Then I can display each element of the set.

 So with a bit of JavaScript in my Astro front matter, this page doesn't require a ton of heavy lifting: